Gandalf1783/grandma2-diy-keyboard-arduino/README.md

 1. If your Arduino doesnt support "native" MIDI, you can use Hairless MIDI serial bridge.
 2. If it does, no need to worry.
 It can be set in the software.

+A deeper explanation and how to use it, with the exact keymapping will be added later.